ombhut175/slooze-rbac-food-ordering/backend/docs/auth-api-documentation.md

 ### POST /api/auth/signup

 **Description**: Create a new user account with email and password.
+Optionally specify country during registration.
 Sends email confirmation.

 **Authentication Required**: No